Last updated on November 22nd, 2023

 Whether to remove Artex, to fix a leak or as part of a room renovation project, plastering your ceiling can enhance the look and feel of your home.
 In some cases, it’s critical in preventing damage to your property.

 How much does it cost to plaster a ceiling?

-The cost to replaster a ceiling can range between £200 for a small room right up to £700+ for larger projects.
+The cost to replaster a ceiling can range between £200 for a small room right up to £575+ for larger projects.

+Thinking of doing it yourself?
 In many cases, DIY attempts can actually rack up more costs than hiring a plasterer when seemingly minor but critical mistakes are made.
-What’s more, getting that perfect finish demands the expertise and specialist equipment of a dedicated tradesperson.
+It takes a lot of experience to plaster well.